plasmatic1/other-judge-solutions/readme.md

 Codeforces submissions should be updated with the command `get-submissions -h Plasmatic; get-submissions -h zey_zey_chen`

 If `get-submissions` is not found, run `npm i -g get-submissions`

+## WLMOJ

+The moose20 contests were done as a team as well.